ADDITIONAL CALL FOR SUMMER SEMESTER 2020/2021

-This recruitment is dedicated for candidates willing to participate in Erasmus mobility programme in academic year 2020/2021 in both, winter or summer semester and for students interested in traineeship
+This recruitment is dedicated for candidates willing to participate in Erasmus mobility programme in the summer semester of academic year 2020/2021

 Step I - Recruitment at the Faculty